AdityaAlokJha/Supermarket-BillingSystem/README.md

+# Supermarket-BillingSystem
-# Supermarket-BillingSystemA C++ program for Supermarket billing management system having a seller sided interface (including both Salesperson and admin login facility)
+A C++ program for Supermarket billing management system having a seller sided interface (including both Salesperson and admin login facility)
 Default Admin password is: helloworld
 Admin needs to authorise a sales person before generating any new transaction.
 Admin needs to create new products and add the quantity in stock for the same first.